Huite/HydroDaemonDemo/README.md

 2. `ImplicitHydrologicalModel` for a hydrological model with first-order backward in time discretization (implicit).
-3. `DiffEqHydrologicalModel` for a hydrological model that uses a method-of-lines (MOL) approach via `DifferentialEquations.jl` and through it supports many (higher) order methods, explicit, implicit, and mixed formulations.
+3. `DiffEqHydrologicalModel` for a hydrological model that uses a method-of-lines (MOL) approach and `DifferentialEquations.jl` ODE solvers, and through it supports many (higher) order methods, explicit, implicit, and mixed formulations.

 ### Required methods

-Defining a model requires:
+Defining an `ExplicitHydrologicalModel` or `ImplicitHydrologicalModel` requires:

 * A `State` struct, containing the state variables, the time derivatives, and state-dependent variables.